-The weight of criteria 3, 4, and 5 and 7 is 5, while criteria 1, 2 and 6 have a double weight of 10 resulting in a maximum score of 50 points.
-The proposals submitted by parties who have not yet been or are not participating in FIRE-projects or Open Calls from FIRE-projects will receive an extra 3 points on their total score (with a maximum score of 55).
+The proposals submitted by parties who have not yet been or are not participating in FIRE-projects or Open Calls from FIRE-projects will receive an extra 3 points (for criterion 6) on top of their total score.
 This measure is introduced to positively discriminate such new players and open the FIRE testbeds to a wider community.